Matthew 5

 13 Do not let us agree to do wrong things.

-Keep us safe from Satan.” ’
+Keep us safe from Satan, the evil one.” ’

 14 Then Jesus said, ‘When other people do wrong things against you, you must forgive them.
 Then God, your Father in heaven, will also forgive you for the wrong things that you have done.
 15 But if you do not forgive other people, then your Father will not forgive you.’